cockroachdb/docs/v1.1/create-security-certificates-openssl.md

 ## See Also

-- [Manual Deployment](manual-deployment.html): Walkthrough starting a multi-node secure cluster and accessing it from a client.
+- [Manual Deployment](manual-deployment.html): Learn about starting a multi-node secure cluster and accessing it from a client.
 - [Start a Node](start-a-node.html): Learn more about the flags you pass when adding a node to a secure cluster.